How Do You Keep Remote Employees Productive and Engaged With Their Teams?

-This is also reflected by Gallup data that show a decrease in engagement when employees work remote 100 percent of the time.
-The research ties this decrease to three factors: lack of recognition for good work, lack of coaching conversations about career goals and personal growth, and lack of opportunities to connect with coworkers.
+Historically, Gallup research and data does show a decrease in engagement when employees work remote 100 percent of the time, and ties this decrease to three factors: lack of recognition for good work, lack of coaching conversations about career goals and personal growth, and lack of opportunities to connect with coworkers.

 Step One: Intentionally share and recognize successes

-Often, good work done by telecommuting employees is less visible than the good work of their in-office counterparts.
-Managers view quick catch up meetings as a time for to-do list setting, which leaves them unaware of successes that an employee should be recognized for.
-Managers should invite all members of the remote team to share small and large wins, as well as ask the team to recognize each other to make sure each employee’s contributions are recognized.
+Often, good work done by our virtual teammates is less visible than it would have been in our in-office counterpart.
+It might be tempting for managers to hold quick catch up meetings to discuss tasks and deliverables only, which might leave them unaware of a successes that an employee should be recognized for.
+At least once a week, ask "what have you been working on that is exciting or that you are proud of?"
+Managers could then either invite the rest of the team to share in these small and large wins, or remind teammates to recognize each other to make sure each employee’s contributions are highlighted.

 Step Two: Plan focused conversations about career goals and personal growth

-Outside the office, there are fewer organic opportunities to see what positions and growth may be available in an organization.
-To correct this, managers should ensure they are aware of employees' career and personal goals; during formal progress reviews, these items should be addressed and the manager should offer resources to achieve these goals.
+As we all dig into remote work, there are fewer organic opportunities to see what positions and growth may be available in an organization.
+Managers should make a point to be aware of employees' career and personal goals.
+In this challenging time, they may have many questions or concerns about their future, and their goals may likely shift.
+During more formal progress reviews, ask questions and try to offer resources to achieve these goals.
 Even if a promotion is not available, managers can help employees who wish to expand their skills or responsibilities and provide input, feedback, and recognition when an employee shows initiative or innovation that might fall outside their formal job description.